Smoothing Policies and Safe Policy Gradients: Introduction

 A further distinction is necessary on the scope of safety constraints with respect to the agent's life.
 One may simply require the final behavior, the one that is deployed at the end of the learning process, to be safe.
 This is typically the case when learning is performed in simulation, but the final controller has to be deployed in the real world.
 The main challenges there are in transferring safety properties from simulation to reality~\citep[\eg][]{tan2018sim}.
-In other cases, learning must be performed, or at least completed, on the actual system, because no reliable simulator is available~\citep[\eg][]{peters2008reinforcement}.
+In other cases, learning must be performed, or at least finalized, on the actual system, because no reliable simulator is available~\citep[\eg][]{peters2008reinforcement}.
 In such a scenario, safety must be enforced for the whole duration of the learning process.
 This poses a further challenge, as the agent must necessarily go through a sequence of sub-optimal behaviors before learning its final policy.
-The problem of learning \textit{while} containing damage is also known as \textit{safe exploration}~\citep{hans2008safe,pecka2014safe,amodei2016concrete}, and will be the focus of this work.\footnote{Note that in this paper we are not concerned with \textit{how} exploration should be performed, but only with ensuring safety in a context where some form of exploration is necessary.
-In particular, we only refer to \emph{undirect} methods for exploration that perform perturbation at the level of actions and are the most used for continuous problems.
-In this paper, we do not consider approaches for exploration based on optimism~\citep[\eg][]{jaksch2010near} and/or baseline improvements~\citep[\eg conservative bandits:][]{Wu2016conservative,Kazerouni2017conservativelinear}.}
+The problem of learning \textit{while} containing the damage is also known as \textit{safe exploration}~\citep{amodei2016concrete} and will be the focus of this work.\footnote{We only use "safe exploration" in the general sense of~\citep{amodei2016concrete}.
+Indeed, in this work, we are not concerned with how exploration should be performed to maximize efficiency, but only with ensuring safety in a context where some form of exploration is necessary.
+Exploration in RL is a very profound problem with a vast research tradition~\citep{flp2019alttutorial}.
+The problem of efficient exploration under performance-improvement constraints has been studied in the multi-armed-bandit literature under the name of \emph{conservative bandits}~\citep{Wu2016conservative,Kazerouni2017conservativelinear,garcelon2020improved}, with recent extensions to finite MDPs~\citep{garcelon2020conservative}.
+In RL, safe exploration is mainly concerned with avoiding unsafe states during the learning process~\citep{hans2008safe,pecka2014safe,dalal2018safe,turchetta2016safe,berkenkamp2019safe}. }